nikgodda/bf6-portal-mod-template/README.md

 It provides:

 - clean project structure
-- ready main.ts and AGameMode
+- ready `main.ts` and base `AGameMode`
-- SDK typings
+- SDK typings included
-- automatic merging into __SCRIPT.ts
+- automatic merging into `__SCRIPT.ts`
-- automatic string generation into __STRINGS.json
+- automatic string generation into `__STRINGS.json`
-- integration with bf6-portal-mod-framework
+- full integration with the `bf6-portal-mod-framework` build system

+Use this template to build structured BF6 Portal mods using folders, classes, and modules — the framework flattens everything into a single output script.

 ---